Surya182002/java-mvn-springbootapp/README.md

-This project is Forked from loksai trainer and used for training purpose only
+This project is Forked from loksai trainer and used for training purpose